eagle-io/docs/source/topics/nodes/dashboard/index.rst

 =========
 |icon-dash| Dashboards allow users to create customized views of their data in visually appealing layouts using animated gauges, charts, lists, maps and other graphical controls.

 Dashboards contain user configurable tiles which can be linked to Nodes to display your important data in real-time with live updates.
-Tile layout is automatically adjusted to best suit your display device.
+Tile layout is automatically adjusted on mobile devices.

 .. only:: not latex